 Might the crushing inevitability of Macduff’s success against Macbeth, blotting out all the tomorrows Macbeth might have faced if he’d either not murdered the king or at least handled his affairs better, seem infinitesimally small when Macbeth is actually facing him sword to sword, at home on the battlefield?
-The witch’s scheming and manoeuvring indicates endless time, their apparitions of succeeding generations emphasizing how small Macbeth’s life and actions really are, but is not violence, the raw physical contestations of power beyond two people the most human act one could engage in?
+The witch’s scheming and maneuvering indicates endless time, their apparitions of succeeding generations emphasizing how small Macbeth’s life and actions really are, but is not violence, the raw physical contestations of power beyond two people the most human act one could engage in?
 In a way, Macbeth may have triumphed, if only for a fleeting moment (ironically) in actuality, in his last moments for he engaged in physical battle, not only his greatest skill and natural role in society, but a place where time can seem to crawl, and all else but the immediate conflict in front of you can cease to matter.
-The decision to focus on this idea was an excellent one, and justified the use of time-bending visuals beyond just being a fascinating effect.
+The decision to focus on this idea worked in a way splendidly specific to the medium, bringing clarity and purpose to the timebending kinetics of the film’s visuals.